stuck?

 University of South Australia

-If you’re curious about how this process unfolds in practice,
+If you are curious about how the process unfolds in real time,